 A requirement of the LGPS Regulations are that all employing authorities (Admitted and Scheduled bodies) must pay to the administering authority all deductions made from employees pay for pensions not later than 19 days after the month in which they relate.
-During the year there have been two bodies that have failed to make either one or more monthly payments by the 19th of the next month, however the delay has never been more than 2 days late.
+During the year there have been five bodies that have failed to make either one or more monthly payments by the 19th of the next month, however in the majority of circumstances the delay has never been more than 2 days late.
 Payment dates are monitored monthly to ensure compliance of the regulations, and bodies that pay contributions past the 19th will be written to.

-A copy of the budget report for 2010/11 can be obtained from the Council's website, or using the file path below.
+A copy of the budget report for 2011/12 can be obtained from the Council's website, or using the file path below.

-http://www2.ealing.gov.uk/services/council/committees/agendas\minutes\reports/regulatory\com mittees/pension\fund\panel/25may2010-23may2011.html
+http://www2.ealing.gov.uk/services/council/committees/agendas_minutes_reports/regulatory_committees/pension_fund_panel/24may2011-15may2012.html

-The Pension Fund Panel approved the 2011/12 budget report on 09 March 2011.
+The Pension Fund Panel approved the 2011/12 budget report on 01 March 2012.